Requesting the Chancellor

 - Stage Setup: It is university protocol to have flags on the stage.
 The U.S. flag is placed stage right and the MA state flag is placed stage left (when on stage the U.S. should be on the speakers right and MA on the speakers left).
 Please have a high-stool or chair available on stage or near the podium for the chancellor to sit and other program participants to sit, if he/they are to remain on stage.

 - Audio/Visual: Chancellor Motley is a very engaging speaker, and often times a lapel microphone is preferred over a standing podium microphone.
 Please have one available, and either confirm with the office ahead of time that he would like one, or when the chancellor arrives please ask his staff if he would like to use it.
 The Campus Center is equipped with lapel microphones and can fulfill this request if needed.
-If holding your event elsewhere on campus please contact John Potter in Media Services to arrange for the lapel microphone.
+If holding your event elsewhere on campus please contact the Video Production Services group to arrange for the lapel microphone.
 Hand-held wireless microphones may also be used.

 - Accommodations: It is courteous to have bottled water available for all of your speakers, including the chancellor.
 Please have a bottle of water either at each of your speaker's seats, or have water available at the podium.
 If your event is catered, the chancellor or his staff member may ask for a hot tea with honey.